-Will you be ready when the eviction moratorium ends and as a landlord have a plan?
+The national eviction moratorium will end in about a month and as a landlord do you have a plan?
 Which of three buckets will you be in?
 That is this month’s article by veteran real estate investor and property manager David Pickron.

 Recently I was at a birthday party where young children were participating in some old-fashioned games.
 One that struck me particularly was musical chairs.
 As an adult, I now realize the anxiety that was generated by that game; will I be left out or will I be the last one standing?
 As each round progressed and more players and chairs were removed, I could see that unique mixture of fear and fun fill the faces of these children as they competed to be the last person with a chair to call home.